richbl/remote-copy/README.md

 ### Choosing Between the `scp` and `sshpass` Commands

 **Remote-Copy** (`remote_copy.sh`) uses two methods for copying folders from a remote server: [scp](http://man7.org/linux/man-pages/man1/scp.1.html) and [sshpass](http://linux.die.net/man/1/sshpass).
 The decision on which command to use is based on whether the `-p, --password` argument has been passed into the script.
 If no password is used, then the [scp](http://man7.org/linux/man-pages/man1/scp.1.html) command is used directly.
 If a password is passed into the script, then the [sshpass](http://linux.die.net/man/1/sshpass) command is used instead.

 In general, it's preferred to use [scp](http://man7.org/linux/man-pages/man1/scp.1.html) with a current [certificate of authority](https://www.ssh.com/manuals/server-admin/44/Server_Authentication_with_Certificates.html) in place on the remote server.
 For the security-minded, users of this script should review the section entitled *Security Considerations* on the [sshpass](http://linux.die.net/man/1/sshpass) website.

+## A Note on Cloning: This Project Uses Git Submodules

+This project uses a Git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) project, specifically the `bash-lib` folder to keep this project up-to-date without manual intervention.

+So, be sure to clone this project with the `--recursive` switch (`git clone --recursive https://github.com/richbl/a-bash-template`) so any submodule project(s) will be automatically cloned as well.
+If you clone into this project without this switch, you'll likely see empty submodule project folders (depending on your version of Git).